hopoffbaby/arch-instructions/README.md

 grub-mkconfig -o /boot/grub/grub.cfg
 ```

 * something here needs setting to show boot messages at startup.
 Otherwise you dont see much.
-I think its the `quite` option
+I think its the `quite` option.
+In the grub prompt, select e, then delete the quiet parameter, then f10 to continue boot.

 set up CPU microcode updates:
 ```